AdamBougher/mediumish-theme-jekyll/_posts/2024-02-13-How-To-Setup-Jekyll.md

 # Step 6 Theme
 You might want to USe a Theme  for your jekyll website, for this guide we will be using Mediumish<br>
 (https://github.com/wowthemesnet/mediumish-theme-jekyll/) <br>
+Make a fork and clone this repo. make sure the gemfile has the lines from above added to it.<br>